 Money Saving Goals

-I break my saving goals down into my emergency fund, retirement saving, and short-term goals.
+I break my saving goals down into the following three areas:

-My top priority is always my emergency fund.
-I like to keep 3-6 months in my account at all times.
-Once that is funded then I begin funding my retirement and then begin working on short-term goals.
+My top priority in my financial plan is always my emergency fund.
+I like to keep 3-6 months in my emergency fund account at all times.
+Once that is funded then I begin working on my retirement and then begin funding my short-term goals.

 For example, my husband and I have three paid for vehicles, but all of them have over 200,000 miles.
 It is just a matter of time until one of them needs to be replaced, so this is my number one short-term savings goal right now.